Pulumi supports programs written in Python 3.

 Using Pulumi PyPI Packages

-It is not required, but we recommend using
+It is not required, but we recommend using a virtual environment such as

-environments to isolate the dependencies of your projects and ensure reproducibility between machines.
+venv to isolate the dependencies of your projects and ensure reproducibility between machines.

 Adding a new dependency